 Outcome.
 The main outcome of this subtask will be a better understanding of the CDC in the overall prion persistence in non-replicative environments.

+Synergetic outcome: The evolution dynamic of PrPSc subassemblies within prion strain or field isolate in vivo out of the replicative context.

 Subtask 1.3.6: Effect of quaternary structure homogenization on prion structural diversification